Kartik Purnima (TV series): Plot

-Sumreet and Soni had heated argument which forced Sumreet to take the drastic decision of marrying Shanaya by eloping.
+Sumreet and Soni have a heated argument which forced Sumreet to take the drastic decision of marrying Shanaya by eloping.
 Purnima sees the two and calls Kartik.
-Purnima and Kartik stop them from doing a disaster.
+Purnima and Kartik stop them.
 Soni accepts the marriage but with some unethical demands.
 Kuldeep at first rejects this but later agrees by putting forth his condition that Purnima should get married too.
 Later at the temple, Kartik reveals to Purnima that the bangle is his.
 Next, is Purnima attending the birthday celebration of one of her students, where both Purnima and Kartik have fun.
 Purnima unintentionally scratches Kartik's car and Kartik tells her she can repay him with a cup of coffee.
 To repay him, Purnima goes to his hospital where the two meet with an emergency.
 A small girl has a tumour in her belly but her superstitious family members don't let the operation happen.
 Kartik meets the Aroras to ask for Purnima's help to rescue the little girl.
 The two go to the village pose as husband and wife and successfully carry out their mission.
 This reaches Soni's ears.
 Soni and Purnima meet where Purnima calls out Soni's obsession with colours.

 After her meeting with Soni, Purnima helps a girl on the road.
-When she is in trouble, enter new character, Vicky.
+When she is in trouble, a new character, Vicky, enters.
 During that time, Sumreet wants to celebrate his and Shanaya's one month anniversary.
 Instead of Sumreet and Shanaya, the event becomes Kartik and Purnima's date.

 Vicky brings a marriage proposal for Purnima and the girl accepts.
-But this guy has superior motives other than being planted by Beena.
+But this guy has ulterior motives other than being planted by Beena.
 He transferred Purnima's property on his name and plans to dump her like his other victims.
-Kartik finds out about this and tells everything to Kuldeep while at the Aroras Vicky tries to molest Purnima.
+Kartik finds out about this and tells everything to Kuldeep while at the Aroras, Vicky tries to molest Purnima.